harryaskham/hif/README.md

 - synechdoche stuff - look under lid, for example
 - repeat the mantra on the radio for special ending
 - stick the door open with a rod and leave with makeshift mas

+- combine / use with
+- implement other things